-There are many reasons that can cause you wake to up tired, ranging from simply how you sleep to underlying medical conditions.
+Many reasons can cause you to wake up tired, ranging from simply how you sleep to underlying medical conditions.
 You may be not getting enough sleep or, if you are, you may not be getting enough deep sleep.
 It may also be that you are waking up during the wrong period of your sleep schedule.
 Inactive or too active lifestyles can cause tiredness, as well as medical conditions and medicines.

-The Internet and light bulb have given us the chance to stay awake in a 24/7 world.
+The Internet and lightbulb have given us the chance to stay awake in a 24/7 world.
 Busy work schedules are keeping people up late into the night, prioritizing their job over sleep.
-Hustle culture, promoting nonstop work and boasting about long hours has created the mind-set that we have to work now and sleep later; idolizing those that don’t sleep as a point of inspiration.
+Hustle culture, promoting nonstop work and boasting about long hours have created the mindset that we have to work now and sleep later; idolizing those that don’t sleep as a point of inspiration.
 For those that don’t work late into the night, access to media has caused the same effect.
-Rather than going to bed at an appropriate time, people elect to sit on their phones scrolling through social media, spend hours starring at the TV, or stay up playing video games.
+Rather than going to bed at an appropriate time, people elect to sit on their phones scrolling through social media, spending hours starring at the TV, or staying up playing video games.

-The key to getting up easier is actually more about how well and long you sleep.
+The key to getting up easier is more about how well and long you sleep.

 Marco | 49 | Average 7 hours of sleep